---

 - CloudFormation drift fixes when AWS updates the solution: 2-4 hours per year

-Count only the predictable work — deployment, routine maintenance, and drift fixes, ignoring incident response entirely — and that is roughly 18 to 36 engineering hours in the first year.
-At a fully-loaded cost of $150/hour, the "free" solution runs about **$2,700 to $5,400** for a single account before anything breaks.
-These are illustrative estimates rather than a quote, but the direction is the point: the line item reads $0 while the real first-year cost runs into the thousands.
-Multi-account deployments multiply it.
+Add up only the work you can predict (deployment, routine maintenance, and drift fixes) and leave incident response out of it entirely.
+That still lands at roughly 18 to 36 engineering hours in the first year.
+At a fully-loaded cost of $150/hour, the "free" solution runs about **$2,700 to $5,400** for one account before anything goes wrong.
+Treat those as illustrative rather than a quote, but the direction is what counts.
+The line item says $0 while the real first-year cost climbs into the thousands, and every extra account you deploy to multiplies it again.

 **ParkMyAWS real costs:**